contao/docs/docs/manual/system/settings.en.md

 **Download file types:** Here you can define which file types may be downloaded from your server.

-**Maximum GD image width:** Here you can define the maximum width of images that can still be processed via the GD image process library.
-Any image exceeding this value will not be processed.

-**Maximum GD image height:** Here you can define the maximum height of images that can still be processed via the GD image process library.
-Any image exceeding this value will not be processed.

 ### Upload settings

 **Upload file types:** Here you can define which file types can be uploaded to your server.